Skip to the main content.

 LENA in Georgia

-Making every interaction count and transforming children's futures
+Making every interaction count in early childhood education.

-LENA Grow offers evidence-based professional development for infant, toddler, and preschool teachers.
+LENA Grow offers evidence-based professional development for early childhood educators.

 LENA Start builds school readiness and strengthens families with parent-group classes.